nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.ack

-  This `bool` attribute represents the status of the nRF24L01's capability to use custom payloads as part of the automatic acknowledgment (ACK) packet.
   Use this attribute to set/check if the custom ACK payloads feature is enabled.
+Default setting is `False`.

   - `True` enables the use of custom ACK payloads in the ACK packet when responding to receiving transmissions.
 As `dynamic_payloads` and `auto_ack` attributes are required for